UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-alive.md

  3)
 ```

+:information_source: Note that this works for any list, regardless of
+what kinds of things it contains.
+We'll use it on lists of `posn`s,
+but as the first `check-expect` illustrates, it's a more general
+(& quite useful) tool.
+One important problem solving skill to develop
+is looking for tools like this that are useful in the moment, but
+can be generalized to be useful in other settings as well.

 You can write this pretty easily using `filter` (with a `lambda`) and `length`.
 Or you could use explicit recursion.

-The one tricky big is how to check for whether two things are equal here.
+The one tricky bit is how to check for whether two things are equal here.
 Since this should work for objects of essentially any type, we can't use
 type-specific equality tests like `=` or `string=?`.
 What you want to use is
 the "generic" equality test `equal?` as that will do the "expected" thing for